Fort Langley National Historic Site

 The Fort Langley National Historic Site is packed with interactive displays and activities for the whole family, including a children’s play area.
 Watch blacksmithing, barrel-making or historic weapons demonstrations, pan for gold and laugh along with an interpretive program.
 Visit their website for updates on their daily schedule and events calendar.

-Additional experiences include overnight stays in a furnished oTENTik, audio tours and Sxwimelə Boutique and Gifts.
+Additional experiences include overnight stays in a furnished oTENTik and audio tours.
 There is also Free parking on-site for visitors.
 The Fort Langley National Historic Site is within walking distance of the Fort Langley Village where you can explore locally owned shops, cafes, restaurants, museums and beautiful walking trails along the Fraser River.